roman-milk/roman-milk.github.io/wife-enslaved.md

+===

- ****** Wife Enslaved Ch.
-03 ****** byStoryTeller07© She smiled at him with a look of adoration.
+She smiled at him with a look of adoration.
 Her master was wonderful and more than a slave could hope for.
 A young man was making her happy, so why spoil this wonderful adventure?
 Riana put aside her previous life of problems, to put all her effort into keeping hold of this new life as a slave.
 Report_Story